Q+A-Russia, West at odds over plan to rid Syria of chemical arm

 But efforts to forge a U.N.
 Security Council resolution endorsing that plan have run into difficulties due to disagreements between Russia on one side and the United States, Britain and France on the other, U.N. diplomats say.

 The U.S.-Russia deal came after an Aug.
-21 sarin gas attack near Damascus that Washington says killed more than 1,400 people, many of them children.
+21 sarin gas attack near Damascus that Washington says killed over 1,400 people, many of them children.
 Following are questions and answers about the plan to dismantle Syria's poison gas program.

 WHAT IS THE SIZE OF SYRIA'S CHEMICAL ARSENAL?